-All applicants are recommended to attend a grant writing workshop for Suffolk County Office of Cultural Affairs (SCOCA) Cultural and Film funding programs.
-Workshop attendance will earn each applicant one bonus point to its total score.
-Workshop attendance is not required to apply for a Suffolk County grant.
+All applicants are required to attend a grant writing workshop for Suffolk County Office of Cultural Affairs (SCOCA) Cultural and Film funding programs.
+Email firstname.lastname@example.org to obtain access to the recording.

 What we do!

 Supporting growth in arts and film programs that enhance tourism is a key element in our county's integrated economic development strategy. a vital and diverse cultural climate supports the growth of business and industry, jobs, income and tax revenues, and helps build a positive image for the region. indeed, the restoration of Suffolk's historic and beautiful performing arts centers or theaters has served as the focal point for the economic revitalization of several downtown areas.